Analyze->Cell Analysis->Cell detection

 Reducing the Max background intensity prevents many of the cells around the fold from being generated.

-Mean filter radius and Sigma: If your cells are being split incorrectly, increase these.
+Mean filter radius and Sigma: If your cells are being split too often, increase these.
 If your cells are being merged together incorrectly, lower these.
 They are two slightly different ways of achieving roughly the same thing, but it may require some trial and error to establish the best results for your particular experiment.
 In general, Median filter radius is slower, so I tend to use it less.
 Increasing either or both of these too much will result in an empty halo of “extra nucleus” around any detected nuclei.

 Minimum area: Minimum allowed area for the nucleus.
 Note that this is prior to the application of Smooth boundaries, so you will occasionally see nuclear areas below your threshold if that option is selected.